hszhaohs/DeepCraters/README.md

-DeepMoon is a pipeline for training a convolutional neuralnetwork (CNN) to identify impact craters on the Moon and training a dual-channel impact crater classification model to classify the impact craters identified before.
+DeepMoon is a pipeline for training a convolutional neuralnetwork (CNN) to identify impact craters on the Moon and training a dual-channel impact crater age classification model to classify the impact craters identified before.

 ## Getting Started